 User-friendly screens do not imply pleasing-to-the-eye designs but rather efficient-to-the-hands layouts.
-Your design must optimize the number of key strokes required for any action and certainly minimize the amount of mouse movements which are time consuming.
+Your design must optimize the number of key-strokes required for any action and certainly minimize the number of time-consuming mouse movements.

 Data stewards need to assess the data on the screen and action their decision with minimal fuss.
 Stewards will not thank you for elaborate fold-out lists and pop up information boxes no matter how pleasing the design.

-Data stewards are the best people to comment on the efficiency of MDM rules and they should be encouraged to provide feedback to the data management team.
-When a steward has to resolve the same situation in the data time and time again they will quickly identify the patterns and can provide use cases to the data management team for further investigation.
+Data stewards are the best people to comment on the efficiency of master data rules and they should be encouraged to provide feedback to the data management/governance team.
+Stewards will quickly identify patterns that may help the data management team for further investigation.
 Sometimes simply adding additional cleansing rules may help resolve hundreds of administrative hours per year.